-In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842).
-ASU 2016-02 requires lessees to put leases on their balance sheets but recognize expenses on their income statements; for lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct finance leases.
+Leases (Topic 842) - In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
+ASU 2016-02 requires lessees to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
+Recognition, measurement, and presentation of expenses will depend on classification as a finance or operating lease; for lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct finance leases.
 The guidance also eliminates existing real estate-specific provisions for all entities.
 The new standard is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period.
 Early adoption is permitted.
-We are currently in the process of evaluating the impact of the adoption of ASU 2016-02 on our consolidated financial statements.
+We are currently considering our timing of adoption and are in the process of evaluating the impact of the adoption of ASU 2016-02 on our consolidated financial statements.

+Revenue Recognition (Topic 606) - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 In April 2016, the FASB issued ASU No. 2016-10, Identifying Performance Obligations and Licensing.
 ASU 2016-10 provides guidance in identifying performance obligations and determining the appropriate accounting for licensing arrangements.
-The effective date and transition requirements for this ASU are the same as the effective date and transition requirements in Topic 606 (and any other Topic amended by ASU 2014-09).
-We are currently in the process of evaluating the impact of the adoption of ASU 2016-10 on our consolidated financial statements.
+The effective date and transition requirements for this ASU are the same as the effective date and transition requirements in Topic 606 (and any other Topic amended by ASU 2014-09).ASU 2014-09 may be adopted retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (modified retrospective method).
+We will adopt this new accounting standard for the reporting periods beginning on January 1, 2018, using the full retrospective method to restate each prior reporting period presented.